infinum/ios-handbook/Tips 'n tricks/Swift-Objective C interoperability and best practices.md

 #### Implementation files - `.m`

-* If you want to use Swift enums in Objective-C, they have to have Int as a raw type *
+* If you want to use Swift enums in Objective-C implementation files, they have to have Int as a raw type.

 ## Using Objective-C code in Swift